x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-exchange-2013-public-folders.md

     .\Sync-ModernMailPublicFolders.ps1 -Credential (Get-Credential) -CsvSummaryFile:sync_summary.csv
     ```

-  - `Credential` is your Exchange Online administrative username and password.
+  - You're prompted for your Exchange Online administrative username and password.

-  - `CsvSummaryFile` is the file path to where you want your log file of synchronization operations and errors located.
+  - _CsvSummaryFile_ is the file path to where you want your log file of synchronization operations and errors located.
 The log will be in .csv format.

 2. On the Exchange 2013 server, find the MRS proxy endpoint server and make note of it.
 You will need this information to run the migration request.
 Save this information for step 3b below.